Iowa's 7th House of Representatives district

 The 7th District of the Iowa House of Representatives in the state of Iowa.
 It is currently composed of Pocahontas, Sac, and Calhoun counties, as well as part of Webster County.

 Current elected officials

-Mike Sexton is the representative currently representing the district.
+Wendy Larson currently serves this district, having won a special election in December 2025 after the resignation of Mike Sexton.

 Past representatives

 The district has previously been represented by: